adeen-s/open-source-library-data-collector/CONTRIBUTING.md

 <a name="testing"></a>
 ## Testing

-All PRs require passing tests before the PR will be reviewed.
+The PRs must be sent on the `development` branch.

 All test files are in the [`test`](https://github.com/sendgrid/open-source-library-data-collector/tree/master/test) directory.